ncatlab/nlab-content/pages/9/4/7/9/9749/content.md

 ' The key idea ... is that
-random maps between spaces are just maps in a category of convex spaces between "simplices" ' (W.Lawvere, catlist [remark 25 oct 1998](http://www.mta.ca/~cat-dist/catlist/1999/cat-probability)).
+random maps between spaces are just maps in a category of convex spaces between "simplices" ' (W. Lawvere, catlist [remark 25 oct 1998](http://www.mta.ca/~cat-dist/catlist/1999/cat-probability)).

 The monad made its way into print then with